zhangdongdong7/scenarios/linux/lab-account-management/step3.md

 ![lab-account-management-3-3](assets/lab-account-management-3-3.png)

-Next, you need to check if the settings are correct.
+Next, we need to check if the settings are correct.

 ```bash
 sudo grep -w 'joker' /etc/passwd | grep -w '8888'